ggonnella/prost/README.md

 ## Documentation

 For further information, see the documentation under ``docs``:
-- ``installation.md`` describes how to install and setup Prost on a new system
-- ``prostdb_setup.md`` describes how to create the database, download the data and load it into the database, after the setup is completed
+- ``setup.md`` describes how to install and setup Prost on a new system, including how to create the database, download the data and load it into the database
-- ``prostdb_update.md`` describes how to automatically update the data from external sources
+- ``data_update.md`` describes how to automatically update the data from external sources
 - ``prost_plugins.md`` describes how to implement a plugin for attribute computation